angelmanzur/Room_for_dessert/README.md

       |     3    |   0.81   |   0.73    |  0.77   |

 ### gloVe + Recurrent Neural Network
+Instead of using our trained word2vec model, I tested  embedding the words using the pre-trained [gloVe](https://nlp.stanford.edu/projects/glove/) vector of dimension 50.
+In this case we do a bit better with an accuracy score of 0.87.
 ![](figs/glove_rnn_conf_matrix_test.png)

   | Category |  precision  |  recall | f1-score  |
 |:---:|:---:|:---:|:---:|